 Frequently asked questions

-If your child was born between 1 September 2008 and 31 August 2009 you MUST apply by Tuesday 15 January 2013 for a primary school place for your child
+If your child was born on or between 1 September 2011 and 31 August 2012 you must apply by 15 January 2016 for a primary school place for your child

-If your child was born between 1 September 2001 and 31 August 2002 you Must apply by Wednesday 31 October 2012 for a secondary school place for your child.
+If your child was born on or between 1 September 2004 and 31 August 2005 you must apply by 31 October 2015 for a secondary school place for your child.

 What if my child is already in the nursery class at my chosen school?